Business Hours: By appointment

 This committee will be working toward nutrition education, the basics of good nutrition, and how to keep it simple so that it is easier and fun for us to eat well.
-We will work to volunteer at community gardens, have workshops, cook-offs, healthy cooking classes or demonstrations, and feed the hungry day.
+We will work to volunteer at community gardens, have workshops, cook-offs, healthy cooking classes or demonstrations.

 As a mom who has been laid off 3 times in her working career, been a single mom for a period of time, has experienced the financial struggles when the unexpected happens, and has slowly been working on her education, I know the need for help.
 This committee is about helping students.

 While this organization is slowly getting started, our goals are to help students continue their education by providing support and small scholarships to help with tuition, textbooks, or supplies.
 We will also be offering scholarships for child care services once a venue is secured, membership scholarships, and for other events that have fees.